 So, Nepal is a famous destination for adventure activities like trekking, mountaineering expeditions, climbing small peaks, rock climbing, rafting, kayaking, canyoning, mountain biking, bird watching, jungle safari, cultural tours and many more that start with a typical greeting called – “NAMASTE”.

-Pre-Trip Meeting: We will have a Pre-Trip meeting when the participants of the team are arrived.
+We will have a Pre-Trip meeting when all the participants of the team arrive in Kathmandu.
 Please advise us if you will be arriving late and unable to attend the meeting.
 We also supply the departure information for next day.
 You may join a cultural tour of Kathmandu should you have some spare days before or after the completion of the main trip.
 The city tour includes a private vehicle (car, van or bus as per the group size) and professional English speaking tour guide.
 Please note that the city tours are always optional apart from the customized trips.

 There are a total of 7 World Heritage Sites in the city, including at least fifty important shrines and temples in the Durbar Square alone.
 They are Swoyambhunath, Boudhanath, Pashupatinath, Kathmandu/Patan/Bhaktapur Durbar Squares and Changunarayan Temple.
-Among them, 4 to 5 sites can be included in a day.
+Among them, 4 to 5 sites are possible to visit in a day.

-Participation Statement: Trekking Encounters recognizes that hiking, trekking, hill walking, climbing and mountaineering expeditions are activities with a danger of personal injury.
+Trekking Encounters recognizes that hiking, trekking, hill walking, climbing and mountaineering expeditions are activities with a danger of personal injury.
 Participants in these activities should be fully aware of and accept these risks and be responsible for their own actions and involvement.
-We strongly advise you to be fully covered by insurance in case of any emergency.
+We strongly advise you to remain fully covered by insurance in case of any emergency.